hardiksf/front-end-challenges/pizza-order-app/README.md

 * On clicking remove item button
     * Item is removed from `ORDER SUMMARY` section
     * `ADD TO CART` button for removed item is now clickable
+    * If all items are removed from `ORDER SUMMARY`, `CONFIRM ORDER` button would not display
 ![Remove item result](https://github.com/hardiksf/front-end-challenges/blob/master/pizza-order-app/demo-assets/remove%20item%20result.png)

 * Click on `CONFIRM ORDER` button